-The cable also has an attached Velcro “cable wrangler” so you never have to use an elastic to wrap up your cord and you won’t lose the thing.
+The cable also has an attached Velcro “cable wrangler,” so you never have to use an elastic to wrap up your cord, and you won’t lose the thing.
 The length of the cable wrangler is perfect for creating a tight coil with the cable.
-If you’re like me and can’t sit still during a conference call, the cable wrangler is also quite durable if you fiddle with it constantly.
+If you’re like me and can’t sit still during a conference call, the cable wrangler is also quite durable if you constantly fiddle with it.

 Out of the box, the microphone is not connected to the headset; it’s removable, which is a neat feature.
 The mic comes with a foam bulb for the end to help keep your audio coming through clearly.
 The mic is made of a smooth-to-the-touch metal that allows it to bend and flex (to a point) in any direction.
 The headset connects with a single audio/mic jack but comes with a splitter for setups that require two separate inputs.